Robinyo/serendipity-api/projects/spring-boot/server/src/main/java/org/serendipity/restapi/database/seed/au/README.md

 The President is a senator who is elected to the position by the members of the Senate.

 ## Who is a Member?
-There are currently 151 members of the House of Representatives, each representing one geographic area of Australia.
+There are currently 151 members of the Australian House of Representatives, each representing one geographic area of Australia.
 Members are elected for a 3 year term and when in parliament take part in debate on proposed laws and public policy, representing the views of the people in their electorate.